-Tip: if you receive an experience gift make sure to send a review and some more gratitude to the person post-use.
+Tip: if you receive an experience gift, send a review and some more gratitude to the person post-use.
 It will make the gift feel tangible and encourage more experience gift-giving.

-- Tickets to a play, movie, event, concert
+- Tickets to a play, movie, event, or concert

-- Season pass or annual membership to a museum, art gallery, aquarium, science centre, amusement park or zoo.
-Own a watery pet, gift a red sea aquarium to make them feel good.
+- Season pass or annual membership to a museum, art gallery, aquarium, science center, amusement park, or zoo.
+Own a watery pet, and gift a red sea aquarium to make them feel good.

-- Tickets or passes for ice skating, swimming, skiing, snowshoeing, indoor rock climbing.
+- Tickets or passes for ice skating, swimming, skiing, snowshoeing, and indoor rock climbing.

 - Own a holiday property?
 Gift a few nights to a friend or relative.

 - Own a boat?
 Give an afternoon out on the lake in the summer.

 Look into local stores that the recipient enjoys.
 Things like small cafes, specialty stores, hobby stores, or perhaps a prepaid punch card for a drop-in yoga class.